-Through regular newsletters, questionnaires, radio and T. V. programs, most Congressmen keep voters informed on key issues and his position on such issues.
-Informed voters tend to take a greater and more active interest in the Party organization.
-This document is from the Collections in the Dole Archives, University of Kansas http://dolearchives.ku.edu If we are to perpetuate a thinking and responsible Republican vote for the mid-term election in 1966, the voters must understand the current political issues--understand that Democratic majorities are steam-rolling the Administration's programs.
-While Johnson talks of bi-partisanship to get all his programs passed in the spirit of consensus, he's working full time to bury the Republican party.
-We must then, bring new people into the party----organize----work-----organize----work-----and make the needed gains in 1966.
+Through regular newsletters, questionnaires, radio and TV programs, most Congressmen keep voters informed on key issues and his position on such issues.
+Informed voters tend to take a greater and more active interest in the party organization.

+If we are to perpetuate a thinking and responsible Republican vote for the mid-term election in 1966, the voters must understand the current political issues-understand that Democratic majorities are steam-rolling the Administration's programs.
+While Johnson talks of bi-partisanship to get all his programs passed in the spirit of consensus, he's working full time to bury the Republican Party.
+We must then, bring new people into the party--organize---work--organize---work--and make the needed gains in 1966.